polaris-slo-cloud/polaris-demos/efficiency-demo/docs/Reactive-Demo.md

     ```

 1. The generated SLO controller project includes the following:
-    * `src/main.ts` bootstraps the controller application by initializing the Polaris runtime with the Kubernetes library, configuring the Prometheus library as a metrics query backend, initializing the `@my-org/my-slos` library, registering the cost efficiency SLO mapping with the control loop and the watch manager, and starting the control loop.
+    * `src/main.ts` bootstraps the controller application by initializing the Polaris runtime with the Kubernetes library, configuring the Prometheus library as a metrics query backend, initializing the `@my-org/my-slos` library, registering the cost efficiency SLO Mapping with the control loop and the watch manager, and starting the control loop.
     * `src/app/slo/efficiency.controller.ts` contains the `EfficiencySlo` class that will act as the microcontroller for evaluating our SLO.
     * `Dockerfile` for building a container image of the controller
     * `manifests/kubernetes` contains configuration YAML files for setting up and deploying the controller on Kubernetes.